 There is a simple technique that allows a user to select a random address location as the starting point for a read operation.
-This involves using the first two bytes of a write operation to set the internal address byte followed by subsequent read operations.
+This involves using the first three bytes of a write operation to set the internal address followed by subsequent read operations.

-To perform a selective read, the bus master sends out the slave ID with the LSB set to 0.
+To perform a selective read, the bus master sends out the device address with the lsb set to 0.
 This specifies a write operation.
-According to the write protocol, the bus master then sends the word address byte that is loaded into the internal address latch.
-After the FM24C16 acknowledges the word address, the bus master issues a start condition.
-This simultaneously aborts the write operation and allows the read command to be issued with the slave ID LSB set to a 1.
+According to the write protocol, the bus master then sends the address bytes that are loaded into the internal address latch.
+After the FM24C64 acknowledges the address, the bus master issues a start condition.
+This simultaneously aborts the write operation and allows the read command to be issued with the device address lsb set to a 1.
 The operation is now a current address read.
-This operation is illustrated in Figure 9.